-Торіс Requirements Documentation Topic 11.3.1 Data for each utility metering system Requirements Section 5.2 Section 5.3 Section 5.4 Required information Billed quantities provided by the utility must be retained by the Assessor as well as eviden estimated bills (where applicable).
-The Assessor must document how these estimates were reso if this is not evident in the NABERS rating input form.
-Assessors must also retain evidence of estimated bills (where applicable) and document how restimates were resolved.
-Documentation of any related investigation and resolution of anomalies or estimations in the should be retained by the Assessor if it is not evident from the data entered into the NABERS r input form.
-Documentation examples Documents that can be used as evidence of billed quantities can include: Documents that can be used as evidence of billed quantities can include: a) Utility bills for a minimum of 12 months showing consumption records for the billing periods. b) A spreadsheet or other electronic record from the utility showing consumption for the billing periods, with a clear indication of the meter identification and reading, and at least one utility bill that can be shown to reconcile against the electronic data.
+Торіс Requirements Documentation Topic 11.3.1 Data for each utility metering system Requirements Section 5.2 Section 5.3 Section 5.4 Documentation Required information Billed quantities provided by the utility must be retained by the Assessor as well as evidence estimated bills (where applicable).
+The Assessor must document how these estimates were resolved if this is not evident in the NABERS rating input form.
+Assessors must also retain evidence of estimated bills (where applicable) and document how the estimates were resolved.
+Documentation of any related investigation and resolution of anomalies or estimations in the data should be retained by the Assessor if it is not evident from the data entered into the NABERS ratin input form.
+Documentation examples Documents that can be used as evidence of billed quantities can include: a) Utility bills for a minimum of 12 months showing consumption records for the billing periods. b) A spreadsheet or other electronic record from the utility showing consumption for the billing periods, with a clear indication of the meter identification and reading, and at least one utility bill that can be shown to reconcile against the electronic data.
 Where the utility provides an online portal with billing information, actual bills for reconciliation are not required.
 However, the billing information from the portal must still be retained as documentation.

-11.2.2 Accounting Section 5.5 Required information
+11.3.2 Accounting Section 5.5 Required information

-11.3.2 Accounting for recycled For externally supplied recycled water, the following information must be retained as evidence:
+for recycled For externally supplied recycled water, the following information must be retained as evidence:

 water a) The source of the water.

 b) The quantities of the water.

 c) Any non-recycled components of the water.